WHATSAPP-DATA-BUFFET/WhatsApp-Medi-Buddy/README.md

 ---

-# WHATSAPP DATA BUFFET
+# WHATSAPP MEDI BUDDY

-The WhatsApp Data Buffet is designed to enhance communication and interaction between patients and healthcare providers.
+The WhatsApp Medi Buddy is designed to enhance communication and interaction between patients and healthcare providers.
 Leveraging Mistral AI’s Function Calling fine-tuning APIs, the model is fine-tuned on patient records to efficiently and accurately retrieve information.
 This assistant handles various patient queries, ensuring quick and precise responses, thereby improving overall patient care and operational efficiency.

 ## Table of Contents
 - [Installation](#installation)